leikareipa/leikareipa.github.io/blog/testing-a-medley-of-local-llms-for-coding/content.md

 Overall, the closed models took the cake.
 The newly-released phind:70b impressed me in particular &ndash; although it's not clear how much of the performance is their own model and how much is from integration with GPT-4, which I believe is what they've worked on in the past.

 The open models were a mixed bag.
 They don't seem mature enough for serious use, but will be OK for some specific tasks, depending on your situation.
 It's worth noting that I put no extra effort into configuring these models, just firing them up in Ollama as-is &ndash; it may be possible to get better performance out of them with a more careful approach.

-A delineator between open and closed models in these tests was that closed models tended to experience no outright failures to provide a relevant answer or working code; open models were hit or miss by comparison.
-In this sense it's unfortunate that mistral:small isn't an open model &ndash; it has the hallmarks of a leap in open capability.

 ### Particulars